-Currently, less than 5% (and likely lower than 1%) of serious adverse drug reactions are ever reported to oversight bodies.
-We hope to increase reporting rates by making reporting user-friendly, convenient, and directly relevant to patient care as opposed to an additional documentation burden.
+Currently, less than 5% (and likely lower than 1%) of serious adverse drug reactions are reported to oversight bodies.
+We hope to increase reporting rates by making reporting user-friendly, convenient, and directly relevant to patient care.